billyrieger/bimap-rs/README.md

 ### Installation

-To use `bimap-rs` in your Rust project, add the following to your `Cargo.toml`:
+To use `bimap-rs` in your Rust project, add the following to the `dependencies` section of your `Cargo.toml`:

 ```toml
 bimap = "0.3"